BodiAugustus/ashley_defi/README.md

 #25.
 Worked on SalesCard component.
 Updated nextjs.config file to allow outside images via the domain path.

 #26.
 Created offerings folder inside of pages.
 Created [ slug ].js file to create multiple dynamic routing according to data slug.
 Deleted services.jsx.
 Added < Head> and meta tag in [slug ].js to prevent screen clipping on mx.

+#27.
+Created getStaticPaths to tell NextJS app how many pages to create during build time.
+Created getStaticProps.
+Both inside [ slug].js file.
+Passed props into Banner.jsx component to render data to UI for each page.